digital-fabric/polyphony/docs/technical-overview/concurrency.md

 computation is started that opens a socket to a remote service, and then suspends itself, waiting for the connection to be established.

-This form of concurrency, called cooperative concurrency \(in contrast to pre-emptive concurrency, like threads and processes\), offers many advantages, especially for applications that are [I/O bound](https://en.wikipedia.org/wiki/I/O_bound).
-Fibers are very lightweight
-\(starting at about 20KB\), can be context-switched faster than threads or processes, and literally millions of them can be created on a single system - the only limiting factor is available memory.
+This form of concurrency, called cooperative concurrency (in contrast to pre-emptive concurrency, like in threads and processes), offers many advantages, especially for applications that are [I/O bound](https://en.wikipedia.org/wiki/I/O_bound).
+Fibers are very lightweight (starting at about 10KB), can be context-switched faster than threads or processes, and literally millions of them can be created on a single system - the only limiting factor is available memory.

-Polyphony takes Ruby's fibers and adds a way to schedule and switch between fibers automatically whenever a blocking operation is started, such as waiting for a TCP connection to be established, or waiting for an I/O object to be readable, or waiting for a timer to elapse.
-In addition, Polyphony patches the stock Ruby classes to support its concurrency model, letting developers use all of Ruby's stdlib, for example `Net::HTTP` and `Mail` while reaping the benefits of lightweight, highly performant, fiber-based concurrency.
+Polyphony takes Ruby's fibers and adds a way to schedule and switch between them automatically whenever a blocking operation is started, such as waiting for a TCP connection to be established, for incoming data on an HTTP conection, or for a timer to elapse.
+In addition, Polyphony patches the stock Ruby classes to support its concurrency model, letting developers use all of Ruby's stdlib, for example `Net::HTTP` and `Mail` while reaping the benefits of lightweight, fine-grained, performant, fiber-based concurrency.

 Writing concurrent applications using Polyphony's fiber-based concurrency model offers a significant performance advantage.
-Computational tasks can be broken down into many fine-grained concurrent operations that cost very little in memory and context-switching time.
-More importantly, this concurrency model lets developers express their ideas in a sequential manner, leading to source code that is easy to read and reason about.
+Complex concurrent tasks can be broken down into many fine-grained concurrent operations with very low overhead.
+More importantly, this concurrency model lets developers express their ideas in a sequential fashion, leading to source code that is much easier to read and understand, compared to callback-style programming.

 ## Fibers - Polyphony's basic unit of concurrency

 Polyphony extends the core `Fiber` class with additional functionality that allows scheduling, synchronizing, interrupting and otherwise controlling running fibers.
-Polyphony makes sure any exception raised while a is running is [handled correctly](exception-handling.md).
-Moreover, fibers can communicate with each other using message passing, turning them into autonomous actors in a fine-grained concurrent environment.
+Polyphony makes sure any exception raised while a fiber is running is [handled correctly](exception-handling.md).
+Moreover, fibers can communicate with each other using message passing, turning them into autonomous actors in a highly concurrent environment.

 ## Higher-Order Concurrency Constructs